skotkjerra/Inklusio--Website/posts/webinar-understanding-the-new-accessibility-requirements-in-banking.md

 ## Who Should Attend?

-This webinar is essential for CEOs, compliance officers, IT professionals, and customer service managers in the banking sector who are committed to leading their organizations towards a more inclusive future.
+This webinar is essential for CEOs, compliance officers, IT professionals, and customer service managers in the financial sector who are committed to leading their organizations towards a more inclusive future.

 ## Register Now